eshanganju/pacMan/readMe.md

 # pacMan
-(ParticleAnalysisCodeMadebyAmatureNoob)
+(ParticleAnalysisCodeMadebyanAmatureNoob)

 This code is for the analysis of XCT data.
 The main functionalities include:
-- Read the XCT data
-- Filter the XCT data
+- Reading and cropping XCT data
-- Extract subregions from the XCT data
+- Filtering the XCT data
-- Segment the XCT data (binarization and watershed)
+- Segmenting the XCT data (binarization and watershed)
-- compute particle size for segmented data
+- Computing particle size from segmented data
-- compute particle size distribution
+- Computing particle size distribution
-- compute relative breakage parameters
+- Computing relative breakage parameters
-- compute interparticle contact orientation
+- Computing interparticle contact orientations
-- compute fabric tensors
+- Computing fabric tensors
-- generate pretty plots
+- Generating pretty plots

 There are 5 modules that do these things:
 - Reader